Selecting a Dog Trainer – The First Step in Training a Dog

 Questions to Ask a Dog Trainer

-As you observe training sessions, make sure that this trainer always uses humane techniques to support appropriate behavior.
-The use of positive reinforcement such as food, praise, or attention is very important.
-A skilled trainer would never use methods that were harmful to the dog or handler, such as hanging, kicking, beating, or shocking, or any other method that cause undue stress, pain, or physical harm.
-Get a feeling for the tone and attitude of the trainer.
-She should have a positive mind-set, a sense of humor, and a genuine fondness for dogs and people.
-Although we would like to think that dog training is just for dogs, it is actually for dog owners too, so a trainer must like both!
-She should be approachable, and encourage her students to have fun during class.
+As you observe training sessions, make sure the trainer consistently uses humane techniques to promote appropriate behavior.
+Positive reinforcement—such as food, praise, or attention—is crucial.
+A skilled trainer would never use harmful methods like hanging, kicking, beating, shocking, or any other techniques that cause undue stress, pain, or physical harm.
+Pay attention to the trainer’s tone and attitude.
+They should maintain a positive mindset, have a sense of humor, and possess a genuine fondness for both dogs and people.
+While we may think that dog training is solely for the dogs, it’s actually just as much for the dog owners.
+A trainer should enjoy working with both!

 Share: